 The town is indeed home to the Contemporary Art Gallery “Vero Stoppioni” where many works by the artist Mattia Moreni are on display.
 Scattered through the river park are also sculptures by various artists among whom are Anne and Patrick Poirier.
 A nation-wide renowned art festival is also organized: the Premio Campigna.

 The local specialty of the High Valley of the Bidente river is the tortello cooked on stone slabs and stuffed with pumpkin and potatoes (and other ingredients), to which a festival is dedicated every year, in mid-October.
 The name comes from the “lastra”, a rough sandstone slab used to cook tortelli.

 On August 15th, the town is home to the "Buskers Festival", a traditional event with buskers and artists coming from all over the world.
 To all art lovers we recommend the prestigious “Premio Campigna” dedicated to both local and national contemporary artists and held every year, in September, since 1955.

-The Sportilia sport center is located at the entry of the town and is equipped with a congress center, medical center and guesthouse to host retreating teams and referees.
+The Sportilia sport center is located at the entry of the town and is equipped with a conference center, medical center and guesthouse to host visiting teams and referees.

 Following the provincial road S.P. del Bidente, at about 15 km from Santa Sofia, you will reach the medieval village Corniolo.
 Once a feudal land of the Guidi Counts, Corniolo is today a welcoming small town offering good tourist infrastructure and artworks, such as the Chiesa di San Pietro dating from the 12th century, which is the ideal starting place for walks and excursions.